tartakynov/es-email/README.md

-This script indexes the Enron mail dataset to Elastic.
+The script named `enron.py` indexes the Enron mail dataset to Elastic.

 ## Prerequisites
 - Python 3